pslucas0212/rhel-sca-subscriptionmanager/README.md

 # RHEL - Using Subscription Manager with Simple Content Access Enabled

-For the latest updated version of this article published on redhat.com, click on this link for a pdf copy ->
+For the latest updated version of this article published on redhat.com, click on this link for a pdf copy -> [some title](https://github.com/pslucas0212/rhel-sca-subscriptionmanager/blob/main/Simple%20Content%20Access%20and%20Red%20Hat%20Insights%20with%20Subscription%20Manager.pdf)

 This entry was last update on 18 May 2021